GioGioWasTaken/Linux-Machine/Brain/Stoicidivinism/Principium_Rationis.md

 for all is controlled by circumstances, and brought upon by the divine and the unfathomable.

-A war might rage on for a millenia, and it is of no consequence whether it is just or unjust
+A war might rage on for a millennia, and it is of no consequence whether it is just or unjust

 A flower bed much beloved by children and horse is set aflame